 I am pleased to present the Placemaking and Sustainability Committee Report for the 52 weeks ended 27 June 2021.

-During 2020, the Committee maintained its focus on developing and monitoring the Company’s approach to placemaking and sustainability and monitoring the impact of the Company’s operations on the environment and its communities.
-A description of the main activities undertaken by the Committee during the year is outlined below.
+During 2021, the Committee maintained its focus on developing and monitoring the Company’s approach to placemaking and sustainability and monitoring the impact of the Company’s operations on the environment, its communities and its colleagues.

 Committee Membership and Meetings

-The Members of the Committee during the financial year comprised myself, as Chairman of the Committee, Nick Hewson, Senior Independent Director, Matthew Pratt, Group Chief Executive, Karen Jones, Group Human Resources Director and Will Heath, Group Development Director.
+The Members of the Committee during the financial year comprised myself as Chairman of the Committee, Nick Hewson, Senior Independent Director, Matthew Pratt, Group Chief Executive, Karen Jones, Group HR Director, Rose Sandell, Group Communities Director and Will Heath, Group Development Director.
 The Company Secretary acts as Secretary to the Committee.

-Will Heath joined as a Member of the Committee on 31 October 2020 and was replaced by Rose Sandell with effect from the same date.
+Will Heath stepped down as a Member of the Committee on 31 October 2020 and was replaced by Rose Sandell with effect from the same date.

-The Committee met three times during the 2020 financial year.
+The Committee met three times during the 2021 financial year.
 For all meetings, papers were circulated sufficiently in advance to allow proper consideration of all matters for discussion.
-Details of the meeting attendance can be seen in the table below.
+Details of the meeting attendance can be seen in the table on page 124.